thelastpickle/cassandra-reaper/src/docs/content/docs/api.md

 	    * *nodes* : a specific list of nodes whose tokens should be repaired.
 (Optional)
 	    * *datacenters* : a specific list of datacenters to repair.
 (Optional)
 	    * *blacklistedTables* : The name of the tables that should not be repaired.
 Cannot be used in conjunction with the tables parameter.
 (Optional)
+	    * *repairThreadCount* : Since Cassandra 2.2, repairs can be performed with up to 4 threads in order to parallelize the work on different token ranges.
+(Optional)
     * Endpoint used to create a repair run.
 Does not allow triggering the run.
 Creating a repair run includes generating the repair segments.
 Notice that query parameter "tables" can be a single String, or a comma-separated list of table names.
 If the "tables" parameter is omitted, and only the keyspace is defined, then created repair run will target all the tables in the keyspace.